Carbon Neutrality

 In late 2021, Western Sydney University joined the United Nations-led 'Race to Zero for Universities and Colleges' global pledge to fast-track carbon neutrality targets to address climate change.
 The ambitious targets set by the University are to achieve:

-• Carbon neutrality by 2023, and
+• Carbon Neutral 2023, and

-• Climate and Nature positive by 2029
+• Climate and Nature positive 2029

 Following is a diagram of our process to achieve Climate Active certification.